US employment plunges in March amid worsening coronavirus damage

-As the US economy craters amid the damage inflicted by the coronavirus shutdowns, businesses jettisoned jobs at an alarming rate last month, according to government data Friday, and the situation is expected to get dramatically worse.
-US employment plunged by 701,000 in March and the jobless rate surged to 4.4 percent, the Labor Department reported.
+As the US economy craters, crippled by coronavirus shutdowns, businesses jettisoned jobs at an alarming rate last month, government data showed Friday, and the situation will get dramatically worse.
+US employment plunged by 701,000 in March and the jobless rate surged to 4.4 per cent, the Labor Department reported.

 Yet the department acknowledged its statistics could not yet capture the full extent of the damage, and its own weekly data on first-time claims for jobless benefits showed 10 million people lost their jobs in the last two weeks of the month.
 With COVID-19 cases topping a million worldwide, a quarter of which are in the United States where the death toll is over 6,000, cities have turned into ghost towns and officials are struggling to find ways to ease the ruinous damage to the economy and individuals.